hongyusu/hongyusu.github.io/_posts/2015-12-25-notes-from-nips-time-series-workshop-2015.md

 This post is about NIPS [time series workshop 2015](https://sites.google.com/site/nipsts2015/home).

-# Invited talk by Mehryar Mohri on _time series prediction_
+# Invited talk by Mehryar Mohri on _learning guarantee on time series prediction_

 1. It would be nice to have his slide.
 But I don't have them here.
 You can have a look at the addition reading materials listed below.
 1. The talk is mostly about a data driven learning bound (learning guarantee) for non-stationary non-mixing stochastic process (time series).